UK's Truss forced into U-turn on tax after week of market turmoil | Politics

 "We listened to people," he told BBC Radio.
 "I'm happy to own it."
 He said he had not considered resigning.
 The decision to reverse course is likely to put Truss and Kwarteng under even greater pressure, the latest threat to political stability in a country that has had four prime ministers in the last six years.

 Polls show the opposition Labour Party now holding commanding leads over the Conservatives.
+Two surveys on Monday showed Labour with more than 50 percent of support from voters, with the Conservatives languishing some 30 points behind.
 Asked if Kwarteng should resign or be fired, one Conservative lawmaker said: "My view is that he is significantly weakened."

 Truss and Kwarteng were elected into government in 2019 when former leader Boris Johnson secured a landslide victory on a very different manifesto, promising to increase government spending, particularly in Britain's more deprived areas.
 Johnson was driven from office after three years by a party rebellion over his conduct.